Current status of the OET

 Readers’ Version

-The OET-RV OT is not complete yet (missing Leviticus, Isaiah, and Jeremiah), and the spelling of names are not yet fully consistent.
+The spelling of names in OET-RV OT is not yet fully consistent.
 However, although you might find the occasional typo, the text is quite reliable to use.
+Some of the earlier OT books to be translated (esp.
+Jonah and Genesis) also need some formatting updates.

 Messianic Update (New Testament)